-Clean Energy Accounting Project (CEAP)
+Clean Energy Accounting Project

-- documents and promotes best practices
+- Documenting and promoting best practices

-- provides educational resources
+- Developing education resources